Solutions

 Genetically Engineered Models

 Our company specializes in constructing genetic engineering models of leukocyte adhesion deficiency (LAD).
-Our scientists introduce genetic mutations into LAD-related genes through gene targeting techniques such as homologous recombination or gene editing techniques such as CRISPR/Cas9 to replicate disease phenotypes in animals.
+Our scientists introduce genetic mutations into LAD-related genes through gene targeting techniques such as homologous recombination or gene editing techniques to replicate disease phenotypes in animals.

 Optional Models